Shalika germs for tamely ramified elements in $GL_n$: Symmetric functions and combinatorics

 \subsection{Orbital integrals and symmetric functions}

-Let us review how symmetric functions arise in the theory of orbital integrals on $GL_n$, following \cite{W1,W2}.
-The following two propositions will be important to us. \begin{proposition}[Proposition 4.2. \cite{W1}] Let $\psi_\lambda$ be the characteristic function of the standard parahoric subgroup of $GL_n(F)$ corresponding to the partition $\lambda$.
-Let $I_\mu(-)$ be the orbital integral over the unipotent class of type $\mu$.
+Let us review how symmetric functions arise in the theory of orbital integrals on $GL_n$.
+This essentially goes back to \cite{W1,W2}.
+First, we describe how to interpret unipotent/nilpotent orbital integrals of characteristic functions of standard parahorics using the theory of symmetric functions. \begin{proposition} Let $\1_\lambda$ be the characteristic function of the standard parahoric subgroup $\bP_\lambda\subset GL_n(F)$ corresponding to the partition $\lambda$, {\em divided by the measure of $\bP_\lambda$}.
+Let $I_{\mu^t}(-)$ be the orbital integral over the unipotent class of type $\mu^t$.
 Then we have